cmeng94/recommender-IBM-watson/README.md

 ```

 ### Execution
 The package can be accessed both in the terminal using command line arguments and inside python code as a module.
+You need to be located inside the `recommender-IBM-watson` directory to run the code below.

 * **Command Line**
     * To make ***num*** recommendations for user with ***user_id***: